-There are incorporated herein by reference the following documents of the Issuer filed with the Commission: (1) the Issuer's Annual Report on Form 10-K for the fiscal year ended December 31, 1996; (2) the Issuer's Quarterly Reports on Form 10-Q for the quarters ended March 31, 1997, June 30, 1997 and September 30, 1997; (3) the Proxy Statement for the Issuer's 1997 Annual Meeting of Shareholders held on May 28, 1997; (4) the Issuer's Current Report on Form 8-K, event date November 30, 1996, as amended by Form 8-K/A, filed February 4, 1997; (5) the Issuer's Current Report on Form 8-K, event date December 30, 1996, as amended by Form 8-K/A, filed February 27, 1997; (6) the Issuer's Current Report on Form 8-K, event date June 20, 1997; (7) the Issuer's Current Report on Form 8-K, event date August 6, 1997, as amended by Form 8-K/A, filed October 16, 1997; (8) the description of the Issuer's Common Stock contained in the Issuer's registration statement filed under the Exchange Act and any amendments or reports filed for the purpose of updating such description; and (9) all documents filed by the Issuer pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act subsequent to the date of this Prospectus and prior to the termination of the offering of the Securities.
+There are incorporated herein by reference the following documents of the Company filed with the Commission: (1) Annual Report on Form 10-K for the fiscal year ended December 31, 1995; (2) Quarterly Report on Form 10-Q for the quarters ended March 31, 1996, June 30, 1996 and September 30, 1996; (3) Current Report on Form 8-K, event date January 25, 1996, October 21, 1996, November 27, 1996 and December 18, 1996, and on Form 8-K/A, event date January 25, 1996, April 5, 1996 and February 4, 1997; (4) the description of the Company's Common Stock contained in the Company's registration statement filed under the Exchange Act and any amendments or reports filed for the purpose of updating such description; and (5) all documents filed by the Company pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act subsequent to the date of this Prospectus and prior to the termination of the offering of the Securities.

-Any statement contained herein, in a Prospectus Supplement or in a document incorporated or deemed to be incorporated by reference herein or in a Prospectus Supplement shall be deemed to be modified or superseded for purposes of this Prospectus or any Prospectus Supplement to the extent that a statement contained herein, in a Prospectus Supplement or in any subsequently filed document which is incorporated by reference herein or in a Prospectus Supplement modifies or supersedes such statements.
-Any such statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Prospectus or any Prospectus Supplement.
+Any statement contained herein, in a Prospectus Supplement or in a document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes of this Prospectus to the extent that a statement contained herein, in a Prospectus Supplement or in any subsequently filed document which is incorporated by reference herein modifies or supersedes such statements.
+Any such statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Prospectus.

-beneficial holder, to whom a copy of this Prospectus or any Prospectus Supplement is delivered, upon the written or oral request of any such person, a copy of any and all the foregoing documents incorporated by reference herein, including exhibits specifically incorporated by reference in such documents but excluding all other exhibits to such documents.
+The Company will provide without charge to each person, including any beneficial holder, to whom a copy of this Prospectus is delivered, upon the written or oral request of any such person, a copy of any and all the foregoing documents incorporated by reference herein, including exhibits specifically incorporated by reference in such documents but excluding all other exhibits to such documents.
 Requests should be made to the Corporate Secretary of the Company at 233 Wilshire Boulevard, No. 700, Santa Monica, California 90401, telephone number (310) 394-6911.
-Copies of all documents filed by the Issuer with the Commission can be reviewed on or obtained from the Commission's Website at http://www.sec.gov.